 A unique feature of this degree programme is the wide range of specialisation areas, which include:

 All of the degree programme modules include a “research laboratory” in which students acquire a deeper understanding of specific subjects by carrying out practical exercises.
-In these labs, they have access to high-end equipment and laboratory facilities, including a measuring instrument with atomic resolution that is found nowhere else in the world (!), a femtosecond laser laboratory and state-of-the-art computer clusters.
+In these labs, they have access to high-end equipment and laboratory facilities, including the world's best measuring instruments with atomic resolution, a femtosecond laser laboratory and state-of-the-art computer clusters.

 In addition, a student-run laboratory, the PhiLab, provides an open makerspace for students and their projects (e.g. drones, Tesla coils).